dopeboy/curriculum-2.0/unitsYear2/2-RPS/README.md

 * Javascript Libraries
 * How to load libraries
 * Random and PseudoRandom numbers
-* How to simulate a dice roll.
+* How to simulate a fair dice roll.
+* How to simulate an unfair dice roll.

 ##Project Creation Time